BlenderHQ/path_tool/README.md

 * Added a system of keyboard shortcuts that were previously hardcoded.
 All of them are available in user preferences.
 Here, Blender has limitations because it does not provide any possibility to create keymaps for modal operators through the Python API.
 Among the identified shortcomings (however, they were there before) - it is not possible to assign "Double Click" and "Click-and-Drag" actions to the keys.

+* Standard settings that simplify navigation - "Auto Perspective" and "Zoom to Mouse Position" have been added to the behavior settings.
+This is useful for faster setup.

 ## Version 3.4.0
 * Fixed selection for meshes with glued geometry.
 The problem was how the standard `bpy.ops.mesh.select_linked` operator works, which selects part of the mesh according to normals.
 The simplest example to reproduce is two pyramids glued together with their upper faces cut off.